kieranmv95/kieran.venison.website/src/posts/css-has-selector-deep-dive.md

 While the `:has` selector opens new avenues in CSS, it's essential to consider its impact on rendering performance.
 Since `:has` is more complex than traditional selectors, it can introduce performance overhead, especially when used extensively or with complex descendant selectors.
 Developers should balance the use of `:has` with performance best practices.

-But I'm going to take a stab in the dark here and say that this is more than likely going to be much quicker than writing havascruit to achieve the same effect!
+But I'm going to take a stab in the dark here and say that this is more than likely going to be much quicker than writing javascript to achieve the same effect!

 **Cascading and Specificity**